History of cricket to 1725: The beginning of amateur cricket

-There are few 17th century references to cricket being played at or in the vicinity of schools but, in 1647, a Latin poem contains a probable reference to cricket being played at Winchester College; if so, it is the earliest known mention of cricket in Hampshire.
-There is a reference to the game at St Paul's School, London c.1665 concerning John Churchill, 1st Duke of Marlborough, who studied there.
-In his Social History of English Cricket, Derek Birley comments that school cricket was "alive and well during the interregnum" (1649–1660).
+There are few 17th-century references to cricket being played at or in the vicinity of schools but, in 1647, a Latin poem contains a probable reference to cricket being played at Winchester College; if so, it is the earliest known mention of cricket in Hampshire.
+There is a reference to the game at St Paul's School, London c.
+1665 concerning John Churchill, 1st Duke of Marlborough, who studied there.
+In his Social History of English Cricket, historian Derek Birley comments that school cricket was "alive and well during the interregnum" (1649–1660).
 He speculates that the game "must have been known to every schoolboy in the south-east" of England.
 He doubts, however, that the sport at this time was part of any school's curriculum.
 Apart from Eton College and Westminster School, all schools in the 17th century had local intakes and no class segregation.
 Therefore, the sons of rich and poor families played together.
-As evidenced by the legal cases of 1646 and 1652, described above, cricket was played jointly by gentry and workers.

-The earliest reference to cricket at Oxford University is dated 1673.
-In John Phillips' Duellum Musicum, a 1673 pamphlet concerning music tuition, there is a criticism of his rival Thomas Salmon, who had boasted of being a graduate of Trinity College, Oxford: "He shews but a slender sign of his University-Education: Where he seems to have spent his time rather in the more laudable Exercises of Trap and Cricket, than in any sound Reading".
+The earliest reference to cricket at the University of Oxford, and in the county of Oxfordshire, is in John Phillips' Duellum Musicum, a 1673 pamphlet concerning music tuition.
+In this, there is a criticism of his rival Thomas Salmon, who had boasted of being a graduate of Trinity College, Oxford: "He shews but a slender sign of his University-Education: Where he seems to have spent his time rather in the more laudable Exercises of Trap and Cricket, than in any sound Reading".

 Depending on when Salmon graduated, it would seem that cricket was a normal activity at Oxford for some time before Phillips wrote his pamphlet.
-It was certainly well established at Oxford by October 1728 when the 19-year-old Samuel Johnson entered Pembroke College.
-He told James Boswell that cricket matches were played during the one year he was at Oxford and this was recorded by Boswell in his Life of Samuel Johnson.
-A comment by Horace Walpole confirms that cricket was being played at Eton during the first quarter of the 18th century.
-The earliest reference to cricket being played at Cambridge University is dated 1710 and both of those establishments were attended by William Goldwin who, in 1706, wrote a Latin poem of 95 lines on a rural cricket match.
-It was called In Certamen Pilae (On a Ball Game) and it was published in his Musae Juveniles.
+(Note: Cricket was certainly well-established at Oxford by October 1728, when the 19-year-old Samuel Johnson entered Pembroke College.
+He told James Boswell that cricket matches were played during the one year he was at Oxford, and this was recorded by Boswell in his Life of Samuel Johnson.)

+A comment by Horace Walpole confirms that cricket was being played at Eton College during the first quarter of the 18th century.
+The earliest reference to cricket being played at the University of Cambridge is dated 1710.
+The earliest-known description of a cricket match is by William Goldwin, a former student at both Eton and Cambridge.
+In 1706, he wrote a Latin poem of 95 lines on a rural match entitled In Certamen Pilae (On a Ball Game), which was published in his Musae Juveniles (Youthful Muses).